RobertBurrellDonkin/library-management-system/README.md

 **Please note** that for security reasons, executing `mvn spring-boot:run` without a profile will forbid all requests.
 It is recommended that either the `insecure` or the `secure` profile should be activated.
 See below for details.

-It is expected that the container would supply an appropriate authentication configuration.
+When deployed, the container would supply an appropriate authentication configuration.

 ### Without JWT Authorization